Fannie Mae Selects Five Proposals to Help Advance Racial Equity in Housing through a $5 Million Innovation Challenge

 FEMA Alert

-FEMA has issued an Emergency Declaration for the state of Florida to supplement state, tribal and local response efforts due to emergency conditions resulting from Tropical Storm Nicole beginning November 7, 2022 and continuing.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Alabama to supplement state, tribal and local response efforts in areas affected by severe storms, straight-line winds, and tornadoes on January 12, 2023.
+The following areas have been approved for assistance:

 Public Assistance: